WHAT IS COSMETIC MEDICINE?

-- Wrinkle treatment - Wrinkle lines or frown lines between your eyebrows, forehead lines and crow’s feet lines can all be treated with an injection.
-Dermatologists today can quite easily solve this problem without performing surgery.
+- Wrinkle treatment – Wrinkle lines or frown lines between your eyebrows, forehead lines and crow’s feet lines can all be treated with an injection.
+Dermatologists today can quite easily treat these lines without performing surgery.

-- Body contouring - Our Brisbane cosmetic clinic helps you reduce love handles, fat around abdomen area and permanently destroy fat cells through this treatment.
+- Body contouring – Our Brisbane cosmetic clinic helps you reduce fat around the hips and around the abdomen area and permanently destroy fat cells through this treatment.

 - Lip fillers – The use of natural injectable gel will help enhance, contour and define your lips by treating the upper and/or lower lip.
 The actual volume of the lip can also be enhanced when fillers are used within the lip body.

 - Dermal fillers – The use of dermal fillers allow you to hydrate and revitalise your skin, reduce acne scars, reduce ‘crow’s feet’, worry lines and revolumize your face.

 - Tattoo removal – Our cosmetic clinic utilises a breakthrough aesthetic laser tattoo remover called PicoSure approved by FDA.
 The results achieved from PicoSure are more evident than from older laser technology within the shortest amount of time.